jakedowns/Nreal-Unity-Demos/README.md

 - [ ] Test MKV support

-- [ ] Set up shader to render half of sbs output to one eye, and the other half to the other eye
+- [x] Set up shader to render half of sbs output to one eye, and the other half to the other eye

 - [ ] Add on-phone file picker moment for choosing a local file to play

-- [ ] basic playback controls
+- [x] basic playback controls

-- [ ] basic mode-switching
+- [x] basic tracking mode-switching

 ---